Skip to main content

 2. Select OpenAI as the provider.

-3. Click Create new vector store.
+3. Click Create Store.

 OpenAI Create Vector